andredarcie/csharp-quick-reference-guide/README.md

-abstract       // Indicates that the thing being modified has a missing or incomplete implementation. as             // Performs certain types of conversions between compatible reference types or nullable types. base           // Access members of the base class from within a derived class bool           // break          // byte           // case           // catch          // char           // checked        // class          // const          // continue       //
+abstract       // Indicates that the thing being modified has a missing or incomplete implementation. as             // Performs certain types of conversions between compatible reference types or nullable types. base           // Access members of the base class from within a derived class bool           // Used to declare variables to store the Boolean values, true and false break          // Terminates the closest enclosing loop or switch statement in which it appears byte           // Denotes an integral type case           // Chooses a single switch section to execute from a list of candidates based on a pattern match catch          // Specify handlers for different exceptions char           // Represent a Unicode character checked        // Used to explicitly enable overflow checking for integral-type arithmetic operations and conversions class          // const          // continue       //